cztomczak/cefpython/api/cefpython.md

 This function can only be called on the UI thread.

 The "window_title" parameter will be used only when parent window provided in window_info was set to 0.
+This is for use with hello_world.py and tutorial.py examples which don't use any third party GUI framework for creation of top-level window.

-After the call to CreateBrowserSync() the page is not yet loaded, if you want your next lines of code to do some stuff on the webpage you will have to implement LoadHandler.[OnLoadEnd]((LoadHandler.md#onloadend)) callback.
+After the call to CreateBrowserSync() the page is not yet loaded, if you want your next lines of code to do some stuff on the webpage you will have to implement LoadHandler.[OnLoadingStateChange]((LoadHandler.md#onloadingstatechange)) callback.